 When will Webb launch and how long is the mission duration?

 Webb launched on December 25, 2021 from French Guiana on a European Space Agency Arianespace Ariane 5 rocket.
 Webb was designed for a mission of at least five years, with a goal of 10 years.
 However, after a successful launch and the completion of telescope commissioning, the Webb team determined the observatory should have enough propellant to allow support of science operations in orbit for more than a 20-year science lifetime.
 Other factors may limit mission lifetime, such as the possibility that Webb's hardware will degrade over time in the harsh environment of space.
 However, as we've seen with missions such as the Hubble Space Telescope and the Chandra X-ray Observatory, spacecraft often continue operating years beyond their designed mission lifetime.

 What happens after launch, how long until there will be data?

-In the first hour: Starting at liftoff, the Ariane rocket will provide thrust for about 26 minutes.
-Telemetry from Webb begins after payload fairing separation, almost 3 and a half minutes after launch.
-Webb will separate from the Ariane 5 launch vehicle a half hour after launch and the solar array will deploy automatically immediately afterward.
-We will also command the release of several systems that were locked for launch in preparation for deployments.
+In the first hour: Starting at liftoff, the Ariane rocket provided thrust for about 26 minutes.
+Telemetry from Webb began after payload fairing separation, almost 3 and a half minutes after launch.
+Webb separated from the Ariane 5 launch vehicle a half hour after launch and the solar array automatically deployed immediately afterward.
+We commanded the release of several systems that were locked for launch in preparation for deployments.

-In the first day: Two hours after launch we will deploy the high gain antenna.
-Twelve hours after launch there will be the first trajectory correction maneuver by small rocket engines aboard Webb itself.
+In the first day: Two hours after launch we deployed the high gain antenna.
+Twelve hours after launch there was the first trajectory correction maneuver by small rocket engines aboard Webb itself.

 Is Webb serviceable?